Apply updates to cloud environments

 All environments deployed through Lifecycle Services are supported.

 If you have a build environment, you can only use LCS to apply Binary updates and Data upgrade packages.
 You can't use LCS to apply an Application Deployable package.

-For other topologies (below), you must use Remote Desktop Protocol (RDP) to connect to the environment and install from the command line.
-For information about manual package deployment, see Install a deployable package.
+For other environments (listed below), you must use Remote Desktop Protocol (RDP) to connect to the environment and install from the command line.
+For information about manual package deployment, see Install deployable packages from the command line.